mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 :::info
-If you were using the `onNodeToggle` prop to react to the expansion or collapse of a specific node, you can use the new `onNodeExpansionToggle` prop which receives is called whenever a node is expanded or collapsed with its id and its expansion status
+If you were using the `onNodeToggle` prop to react to the expansion or collapse of a specific node, you can use the new `onNodeExpansionToggle` prop which is called whenever a node is expanded or collapsed with its id and expansion status

 ```tsx
 <TreeView